vcabourdin/weblabs/README.md

 Weblabs
 ================

-A symfony website with a responsive front-end
+A work in progress symfony website with a responsive front-end

 ## About the authors